fabric8io/fabric8/quickstarts/eip/README.md

 In studying this example you will learn:

 * how to define a Camel route using the Blueprint XML syntax
-* how to build and deploy an OSGi bundle in JBoss Fuse
+* how to build and deploy an OSGi bundle in Fabric8
 * how to combine multiple Enterprise Integration Patterns to create an integration solution
 * how to use the Wiretap EIP to copy messages as they pass through a route
 * how to use the Splitter EIP to split large messages into smaller ones